INPEP ECHO

 • Meet with a Peer Education Hub Team member at their site

-The Indiana Peer Education Program is a collaboration between the IUPUI ECHO Center, Step-Up, Inc., the Viral Hepatitis Program at the Indiana Department of Health, and the Indiana Department of Correction.
+The Indiana Peer Education Program is a collaboration between the IUI ECHO Center, Step-Up, Inc., the Viral Hepatitis Program at the Indiana Department of Health, and the Indiana Department of Correction.

 Madison Correctional Facility Graduation: March 2022